jlogan-usgs/dem-validation/readme.md

 # DEM validation

 Script to validate DEM using check points (usually collected with RTK GPS, or other survey methods).
-Script only evaluates vertical differences between check points and DEM.
+The script evaluates vertical differences between check points and DEM.
+Scipy `ndimage.map_coordinates` is used to do a bilinear interpolation of DEM z values for each checkpoint.
+RMSE and other statistics are calculated, and an error distribution plot and map showing checkpoints on a hillshade of the DEM are optionally created.

-#### Files
+#### Files in repository

 - demValidate.py:  Main python script.
 - demValidate.ipynb: Jupyter notebook for testing.